 Sweden - Country Profile

 National Health Service (NHS) in England

-In May 2014, the Department of Health published the NHS eProcurement strategy, a policy document supporting the Procurement Development Programme, requiring the adoption of common global standards by NHS providers and their suppliers, throughout their internal and external supply chains.
+In May 2014, the UK Dept. of Health and Social Care published the NHS eProcurement strategy, a policy document supporting the Procurement Development Programme, requiring the adoption of common global standards by NHS providers and their suppliers, throughout their internal and external supply chains.